ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/gh-exercises.md

 See section
 [Templates for the output](/temas/introduccion-a-javascript/github-cli/gh-api.html#templates-for-the-output)

-## Number of  repos in an organization
+## Number of  repos in an organization using GraphQL

 Using the GH GraphQL API write a [gh extension](/temas/introduccion-a-javascript/github-cli/gh-extension) `org-num-repos` to count the number of repos in an organization.
 See section [Example: Number of repos in an Organization](/temas/introduccion-a-javascript/github-cli/gh-api-graphql.html#example-number-of-repos-in-an-organization)